ersheff/node-workshop/index.md

 Basically, it's a way to use JavaScript to make interesting projects.
 It is especially useful for communicating over networks and over the internet because it can handle input/output and generate HTTP requests to web servers.

-Starting with Max 8, Cycling74 included native support for Node in Max, allowing users to launch and control Node applications directly from within their patch.
+Starting with Max 8, Cycling '74 included native support for Node in Max, allowing users to launch and control Node applications directly from within their patch.

-[Our good buddy Sam](https://youtu.be/RR5AlDgYI2s) describes Node for Max as a swiss army knife that can be used to do increasingly obscure things e.g. "a Max patch that automatically generates names for bespoke potpourri".
+[Our good buddy Sam](https://youtu.be/RR5AlDgYI2s) describes Node for Max as a swiss army knife that can be used to do increasingly obscure things e.g. create "a Max patch that automatically generates names for bespoke potpourri".

 The node.script object and [Node for Max API](https://docs.cycling74.com/nodeformax/api/) provide a way for familiar Max objects and workflows to implement and interact with the core functionality of Node.js and its many supplemental libraries.